 On March 31, 2020, due to the COVID-19 pandemic and related inability to secure additional funding, we laid off the majority of our employees and reduced our operating expenses significantly to allow for our continuing business operations.
-Due to our focus on Orion and wind down of selling and marketing activities related to Argus II, we recorded impairment charges to our inventory of \$0.5 million and \$0.7 million to our fixed assets used primarily for Argus activities.
+In the six months ended June 30, 2020, due to our focus on Orion and wind down of selling and marketing activities related to Argus II, we recorded impairment charges to our inventory of \$0.5 million and \$0.7 million to our fixed assets used primarily for Argus activities.
 We also incurred \$0.2 million in severance payments.
 We continue to advance the development of our Orion technology and are exploring various strategic options to accelerate development of Orion.